robert-baldwin/pg-rebac/README.md

 MATCH (User {id: 1})-[:editor]->(Object {id: 1, namespace: "doc"});
 ```

-The `MATCH` clause will return 0 matches if the only relationships betwen the User and Object are of type "viewer".
+The `MATCH` clause will return 0 matches if the only relationships between the User and Object are of type "viewer".
 An astute reader may notice that we'd like for an editor of the document to also be a viewer of a document.
 We'll address this later on with the userset rewrites feature set mentioned earlier.

 ## A Simple Object-Object Permission Check